skyvers/skyve-dev-guide/README.md

   * [Appendix 4: Example Deployment Problems caused by problems in the .json file](chapters/appendix.md)
   * [Appendix 5: Installing Skyve in Production](chapters/appendix.md)

-## Introduction

-### Note to Readers
+## Note to Readers

-This reference guide assumes familiarity with Web technology and architecture, Java EE concepts, the Java language and the use of common development tools Eclipse and Ant.
+This reference guide assumes familiarity with Web technology and architecture, Java EE concepts, the Java language and the use of common development tools like Eclipse.

-While Skyve makes the job of developers simpler and more robust, it is not intended as a replacement for software development experience.
+Skyve makes the job of developers simpler and more robust, however it is not intended as a replacement for software development experience.

-Skyve is focused on making experienced developers more productive and lowering the costs associated with building sophisticated enterprise solutions.
+Skyve is focused on making developers more productive and lowering the costs associated with building sophisticated enterprise solutions.